Commitment on Volunteer Crowdsourcing Platforms: Implications for Growth and Engagement: Conclusion

-\begin{APPENDICES} \begin{section}{Proof of Proposition \ref{prop:convergence}} To aid in this proof, we will use constants $\Delta_t$ and $\Phi_t$ in bounding the deviation of the state variables from their expectation.
+To aid in this proof, we will use constants $\Delta_t$ and $\Phi_t$ in bounding the deviation of the state variables from their expectation.
 We will also use of the following lemma, which we prove in Appendix~\ref{proof:prop:matching}. \begin{lemma} then there exists a constant $\Delta_t$ such that with probability $1-O(n^{1/4}e^{-c^6n^{1/4}})$,

 \end{lemma}